Making An Impact

 It’s back-to-school time again, and NFCC is collecting new backpacks and school supplies to provide low-income children in our community with the tools they need to succeed academically.
 Volunteer, Donate money, or have a drive and collect supplies.
 Find out more here or contact Eden Purdy at firstname.lastname@example.org.

-Our annual golf and tennis invitational provides funding to support the vital programs and services that support our agency’s mission: To build self-sufficiency and prevent homelessness and hunger in our community by providing emergency assistance and enrichment programs.
-This tournament will take place on Monday, June 19, 2017 at St. Ives Country Club.
+Join us for NFCC’s annual Forks n Corks event which support programs and services for local families within our community.
+This event will allow guest to enjoy an evening of fine food and wine including “small bites” prepped by featured chefs within Avalon restaurants.
+Our agency’s mission: To build self-sufficiency and prevent homelessness and hunger in our community by providing emergency assistance and enrichment programs and this event will bring both awareness and fun.
+Forks n Corks will take place on Thursday, September 28, 2017 at Avalon Plaza.
 For more information, contact Vonda Malbrough or call 678.387.4459.